vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 - Server keys must not be encrypted.

 If you use certificates that are not signed by a trusted certificate authority, container developers might require the server certificate when they run Docker commands in `--tlsverify` client mode.
 You can download the server certificate for a VCH from the vSphere Client.
 For information about downloading server certificates, see [View All VCH and Container Information in the HTML5 vSphere Client](access_h5_ui.md).

-For information about how to upload custom client certificates during VCH deployment, see the section [Server Certificates](vch_cert_options.md#server) in *Virtual Container Host Certificate Options*.

 ## VCH Client Certificate <a id="clientcert"></a>